 Telephone: 1.800.234.5030 or 1.613.241.2846

 If you are applying to a program taught in English, and if English is not your first language, proof of English proficiency is required.
-If you are applying for programs taught in French, you may need to complete a test to determine your French language skills.
+If you are applying to a program taught in French, you may need to complete a Test for Evaluating French to determine your French language skills.

 English Language Testing